pmorch/gallerator/README.md

   renderers have different options, so try "--renderer name-of-renderer --help" to see options for other renderers.

-  --justified           By default, Photoswipe uses a justified layout, but
+  --justified           Use a justified layout (the default), where all images
-                        this will create a grid layout.
-Try e.g. "--grid 4x5", for 4 columns by 5 rows, but supply your own "XxY" value to set your own grid layout.
-This will override any --pagination value.
-Beware that this is not responsive, so it will either be too wide on mobile or too narrow for large desktop users, or both. (default:
-                        False)
-  --auto-grid           By default, Photoswipe uses a justified layout, but
-                        this will create a grid layout.
-Try e.g. "--grid 4x5", for 4 columns by 5 rows, but supply your own "XxY" value to set your own grid layout.
-This will override any --pagination value.
-Beware that this is not responsive, so it will either be too wide on mobile or too narrow for large desktop users, or both. (default:
+                        have the same height, but the width depends on the image.
+This is the most dense but different pages may not have the same height if used with pagination, so perhaps one other layouts are better with pagination.
-                        False)
+                        (default: False)
+  --auto-grid           Use a grid layout but fit as many columns as will fit
-  --grid GRID           By default, Photoswipe uses a justified layout, but
-                        this will create a grid layout.
+                        depending on screen width. (default: False) --grid GRID           By default, Photoswipe uses a justified layout, but this will create a grid layout.
 Try e.g. "--grid 4x5", for 4 columns by 5 rows, but supply your own "XxY"